 - Take it easy

-Days of bed rest no longer recommended you might have to modify your everyday routine to give your lower back the opportunity to recuperate.
+Days of bed rest are no longer recommended; you might have to modify your everyday routine to allow your lower back to recuperate.

 When To Seek Medical Attention